Storm Preparedness Guide

 No matter where you live, there will is the potential for big storms or disaster.
 There are natural disasters in every part of the world and it’s important to plan for their potential, especially as you head into the associated season.
 If you’re traveling to another region or country, it would be good to check out the potential emergency situations in your destination.

 This isn’t a post about panic nor does it encourage you to live in fear.
 Preparation and common sense are your best assets in emergencies.
+I want to share these storm preparedness tips to empower you to prepare and stay focused.

 Throughout my childhood, I have vivid memories of camping out in front of the fireplace since the power was out and we had no heat.
 Mom and Dad would dutifully fill up the 5-gallon buckets of water to use for flushing the toilet.
 We ate PB&J sandwiches or soup.
 It seemed a lot of fun for us, probably less so for our parents.